Simulate count data from Friedman's nonlinear regression

 Value

-A named list with the simulated count response y
+A named list with the simulated count response y, the simulated design matrix X,

 Details